-IV.2 Submission Schedule
+IV.2.
+Submission Schedule

-Agencies will submit unaudited interim financial statements and related footnotes to OMB 21 business days after the end of the third quarter of the fiscal year using the MAX Federal Community (See Section I.5 and Appendix B).
+Agencies will submit unaudited interim financial statements to OMB 21 business days after the end of the third quarter of the fiscal year and footnotes and other information 45 days after the end of the third quarter of the fiscal year using the MAX Federal Community (See Section I.5 and Appendix B).

-IV.3 Statements and Variances Required To Be Submitted
+IV.3.
+Statements and Variances Required To Be Submitted